 In this article, we’ll explain what happens if you get six penalty points on your driving licence in the first two years, and what you should do next.

 If a new driver receives six penalty points on their licence within the first two years of passing their driving test, their licence will automatically be revoked.
 This isn’t just inconvenient, but also costly, as the driver will need to pay for a new provisional licence, as well as retaking their theory and practical tests.

 Continue reading to find out more about what happens if you receive six penalty points in your first two years of driving.

 When you commit a motoring offence, a few different things may happen.
-You may be given a Fixed Penalty Notice, invited to take a speed awareness course, receive penalty points on your driving license or be disqualified from driving.
+You may be given a Fixed Penalty Notice, invited to take a speed awareness course, receive penalty points on your driving licence or be disqualified from driving.

 Penalty points are endorsements which are issued to you for driving offences.
-They will remain on your driving license for between four and eleven years, depending on the severity of the offence.
+They will remain on your driving licence for between four and eleven years, depending on the severity of the offence.
 If you build up 6 penalty points on your driving licence within the first 2 years of passing your driving practical test the DVLA will revoke your driving licence.
 This means that before driving unsupervised again you would need to re-apply for a provisional driving and to pass your theory and practical tests again.

 Most types of motoring offence could lead to penalty points being endorsed.
 These include:

 The DVLA website provides a full list of motoring offences, along with the penalty point endorsement that each offence carries.

 If you receive a Fixed Penalty Notice (FPN) or Notice of Intended Prosecution (NIP) and are endorsed with penalty points, you don’t have to accept it.
 If you believe that you have been wrongly accused of a motoring offence, you can dispute it.
 However, it’s worth nothing that if you dispute is unsuccessful, you could end up with a higher fine and potentially even a criminal record.